ftphikari/gross/README.txt

 /?add=link - add feed with that link
 /?del=hash - delete feed with that hash
 /?import=file - import feeds from file
-/?export - export current feed list to downloadable file /?toggleseen - toggle 'Hide already seen'
+/?export=1 - export current feed list to downloadable file /?toggleseen=1 - toggle 'Hide already seen'

-/news - show all news sorted with links to /news/hash/hash /news?update - update all feeds
+/update - update all feeds

-/news/hash - show all news in hashed feed sorted with links to /news/hash/hash /news/hash?update - update hashed feed
-/news/hash/hash - show hashed item from hashed feed
+/news - show all news sorted with links to /news/hash/hash /news/hash - show all news in hashed feed sorted with links to /news/hash/hash /news/hash/hash - show hashed item from hashed feed

 /news?from=50 - start showing news since position 50